 We’ve also got some exciting half term plans with a space-themed trail and a family fun afternoon on Friday 29 October.

-On Friday 29 October from 12-4pm, there will be an afternoon of autumnal activities to enjoy, including craft workshops on the Cathedral Green run by Chichester Community Development Trust.
+On Friday 29 October from 12-4pm, there will be an afternoon of free autumnal activities to enjoy, including craft workshops on the Cathedral Green run by Chichester Community Development Trust.
 The free workshops will focus on using upcycled and natural materials to create fun fall themed items including leaf hedgehogs, leaf lanterns and leaf crowns.

 There will also be Halloween themed face painting, live music and pop-up performances from Arabesque School of Dance throughout the city centre.

-Running from Friday 22 October – Sunday 31 October, families are invited to take part in the ‘Rocketing Round Chichester Space Trail’ with the chance to win a signed set of books by Chichester’s very own astronaut, Tim Peake.
+Running from Friday 22 October – Sunday 31 October, families are invited to take part in the free ‘Rocketing Round Chichester Space Trail’ with the chance to win a signed set of books by Chichester’s very own astronaut, Tim Peake.

 Tying in with the much-anticipated Museum of the Moon exhibition and series of events at Chichester Cathedral, the trail will take families around the city centre in search of the hidden rockets in shop windows.